Dorset Combined Youth Offending Service

 We are committed to ensuring effective joint working for all young people who are known to youth justice services.

-The Children and Families Act 2014 included new requirements for supporting children and young people with Special Educational Needs and Disabilities (SEND) when they are detained in youth custody.
-These requirements are explained more fully in the 2014 ‘SEND: Code of Practice 0-25 years’ and came into effect from April 2015.
+The Children and Families Act 2014 included requirements for supporting children and young people with Special Educational Needs and Disabilities (SEND) detained in youth custody.
+These requirements are explained more fully in the 2014 ‘SEND: Code of Practice 0-25 years’.
+They came into effect from April 2015.

 Under the Code of Practice, Youth Offending Teams have an important role to play in ensuring the exchange of information between local authority SEND teams and custodial establishments.
-It is important that young people who have an Education, Health and Care (EHC) Plan are able to receive the designated support while they are in custody.
+It is important young people with an Education, Health and Care (EHC) Plan can receive the designated support while in custody.
 It is also important that young people in custody who may have unidentified SEND are able to receive an EHC Assessment.
 The Youth Offending Teams also has a role to play in facilitating continuity of education services before, during and after a period in custody.

 Dorset Combined Youth Offending Service (DCYOS) and its partners in the local authorities of Bournemouth, Poole and Dorset are committed to ensuring that young people receive the right support for their SEND issues at an early stage.
 It should not be necessary for a young person to receive a custodial sentence for them to have their SEND issues met.
 Therefore DCYOS and its local authority partners are committed to working beyond the requirements of the Code of Practice to ensure effective joint working for all young people who are known to youth justice services.